-Siri Data, which also includes computer-generated transcriptions of your Siri requests, is used to help Siri and Dictation on your iOS device and any Apple Watch or HomePod set up with your iOS device understand you better and recognize what you say.
+Siri Data, which also includes computer-generated transcriptions of your Siri requests, is used to help Siri and Dictation on your iOS device and any Apple Watch or HomePod set up with your iOS device understand you better and recognise what you say.

 Siri Data is associated with a random, device-generated identifier.
-This random identifier is not linked to your Apple ID, email address, or other data Apple may have from your use of other Apple services.
+This random identifier is not linked to your Apple ID, email address or other data Apple may have from your use of other Apple services.

 Siri Data and your requests are not used to build a marketing profile, and are never sold to anyone.